oldmartijntje/Angular-Github-Pages-Scripts/README.md

 BEFORE RUNNING ANY SCRIPT I MADE, COMMIT YOUR CHANGES!!

-V10 and V11 are broken, update to V12
+Builder V10 and V11 are broken, update to V12

 ### Navigator